ashish199820/COVID_testCentres_India/README.md

 The data will be updated preiodically here with addition of new testing centres.

-Note: Hotspot_ID in data is the id as displayed/linked on ICMR's web portal.
+Note: Hotspot_ID in data is the id as displayed/linked on ICMR's web portal...